Tour Length

 3How long is the drive from Victoria Falls to Chobe?

-“By road, Victoria Falls is less than 100km/60mi from Kasane (the gateway town in Botswana for Chobe National Park).
+“By road, Victoria Falls is less than 100km/62mi from Kasane (the gateway town in Botswana for Chobe National Park).
 Although the international border crossing between Botswana and Zimbabwe can take a little time, the journey is still easily accomplished in a few hours.
 Most border crossings are completed quite quickly, but a wise tour operator will factor in extra time just in case.
 One of the best things about driving is that the Zimbabwean part of the journey will take you through Zambezi National Park.
 You can enjoy the possibility of seeing animals along the way and occasional views of the Zambezi River.
 The only reason to consider flying between the two destinations is if your time is limited and you’re flying directly into one of the luxury camps or lodges in the Savuti region (which is farther into the park).”

 4How much does a Chobe safari from Victoria Falls cost?

 “It all depends on what kind of safari you choose: there are lots of different tours and packages to consider.
 If you go on a cheap and affordable budget camping safari, you can expect to pay around US$150 per person per day.
 This should include transfers in both directions, vehicle, guide, driver, accommodation (including camping equipment), food, some drinks and park entry fees.
 This could come down to as low as US$100 per person per day if your trip extends beyond a few days.
 At the luxury end of the market and for a safari that includes flight transfers, expect to pay US$400 to US$500 per person per day.
-But it could cost double or even more for top-of-the-range accommodation on a private safari in high season (June or July to October).
+But it could cost double or even more for top-of-the-range accommodation on a private safari in high season (July to October).
 However much you pay, always make sure you understand what’s included in the quoted price before handing over any money.”

 5